awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ## Create an Amazon EFS file system<a name="efs-create-filesystem"></a>

-The Amazon EFS CSI driver supports [Amazon EFS access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html), which are application\-specific entry points into an Amazon EFS file system that make it easier to share a file system between multiple pods\.
-Access points can enforce a user identity for all file system requests that are made through the access point, and enforce a root directory for each pod\.
+The Amazon EFS CSI driver supports [Amazon EFS access points](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html), which are application\-specific entry points into an Amazon EFS file system that make it easier to share a file system between multiple Pods\.
+Access points can enforce a user identity for all file system requests that are made through the access point, and enforce a root directory for each Pod\.
 For more information, see [Amazon EFS access points](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/examples/kubernetes/access_points/README.md) on GitHub\.

 **Important**
 You must complete the following steps in the same terminal because variables are set and used across the steps\.